top of page

 Real-Life Examples of Healthy Detachment in a Difficult Marriage

-Let’s sit down with this for a minute, friend.
+If the word detachment makes you tense up, you're not alone.
+It used to make me tense, too.
 Because detachment can feel like one of those words that freezes you the second you hear it.
 And if that happens to you?
 You’re in good company.
-It used to happen to me, too.
 Today, I just want to make it practical.
 What detachment looks like in real life, especially if your marriage is complicated.
-Sometimes it helps to start with what detachment is not, because that’s where we get tangled.
-It’s not dramatic or harsh.
-It isn’t p
+Sometimes it helps to start with what detachment is not, because that’s where we get tangled up.
+It doesn't have to b

 Dec 10, 20253 min read